Asset Accounts

 - Cultivated aquatic resources -- organisms raised in aquaculture facilities, including fish, shellfish, seaweed, and other species

-Natural aquatic resources are classified as non-produced assets, while cultivated aquatic resources are produced assets (fixed assets for breeding stocks; inventories for stocks held for sale)[39].
+This distinction determines how the assets are classified in the accounts: natural aquatic resources are non-produced assets (nature made them), while cultivated aquatic resources are produced assets (fixed assets for breeding stocks; inventories for stocks held for sale)[39].
+This matters for policy because the management interventions differ fundamentally -- you manage a wild fishery by controlling extraction, but you manage aquaculture by controlling production inputs.
 Detailed guidance on aquaculture accounting is provided in TG-3.9 Aquaculture Accounts.

 Measuring fish stocks.
-Estimating the absolute size of fish stocks is challenging and requires biological assessment methods.
+Estimating the absolute size of a fish stock is one of the hardest measurement challenges in ocean accounting.
 Common approaches include virtual population analysis (VPA), tag-recapture studies, and acoustic or trawl surveys[40].
-When absolute stock estimates are unavailable, catch per unit effort (CPUE) may provide an indicator of relative stock size, assuming that population density correlates with catch rates[41].
+When absolute stock estimates are unavailable, catch per unit effort (CPUE) may provide an indicator of relative stock size, on the assumption that population density correlates with catch rates[41].
 The SEEA CF cautions that "a declining trend in the CPUE may be a signal that the rate of harvest is exceeding the renewal rate of the fish stock"[42].
+In practice, this means that even imperfect indicators can signal problems if you track them consistently over time.

-Stock assessments should ideally distinguish between the total stock, the spawning stock biomass (the portion of the stock capable of reproduction), and the exploitable stock (the portion subject to harvest)[43].
+Stock assessments should ideally distinguish between the total stock, the spawning stock biomass (the portion capable of reproduction), and the exploitable stock (the portion subject to harvest)[43].
 For accounting purposes, estimates of the total stock and changes therein are required.
-Remote sensing and other spatial data sources may support stock assessment; see TG-4.1 Remote Sensing Data for guidance on satellite-derived inputs.
+Remote sensing and other spatial data sources may support stock assessment; see TG-4.1 Remote Sensing and Geospatial Data for guidance on satellite-derived inputs.

 Classification of catch types.
 The SEEA CF recommends using gross catch as the measure of extraction from natural aquatic resources[44].
 Gross catch is defined as the total live weight of fish caught, comprising: